Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 \subsubsection{Shape and continuity of Envelopes.}

 Our first main result concerns the continuity of envelopes. \begin{theorem}[Continuity] Suppose $S$ is a closed orientable surface of genus at least two.
-The envelope $\env(X,Y)$ varies continuously {with} $X$ and $Y$ in $\T(S)$. \end{theorem}
+The envelope $\env(X,Y)$ varies continuously {with} $X$ and $Y$ in $\T(S)$. \end{theorem} (Of course, in the classical case of genus one, the Thurston metric is the (uniquely geodesic) hyperbolic metric \cite{GJ2021,Saglam2021}, which being negatively curved has envelopes (i.e. in this case, geodesic arcs) which vary continuously from general considerations.
+For the punctured torus case, see \cite{DLRT2020}).

 Next, we shall describe the shapes of envelopes in more detail.
 Recall that the \emph{maximally stretched lamination} from $X$ to $Y$ in $\T(S)$, denoted by $\Lambda(X,Y)$, is the union of all chain-recurrent laminations to which the restriction of every optimal Lipschitz map from $X$ to $Y$ in the homotopy class of the identity map takes leaves of $\lambda$ on $X$ to corresponding leaves of $\lambda$ on $Y$, multiplying arclength by a factor of $\exp(d_{Th}(X,Y))$.
 Based on maximally stretched laminations, we define the \emph{out-envelopes} and \emph{in-envelopes} as: